 Dental fillings restore teeth damaged by decay back to their normal shape and function, and are a vital aspect of your overall oral health.

-If you have a tooth that requires a filling, our knowledgeable Grand Rapids dentists will remove the decayed material, clean the affected area and then fill the cavity with a filling material.
+If you have a tooth that requires a filling, our knowledgeable Grand Rapids dentist will remove the decayed material, clean the affected area and then fill the cavity with a filling material.
 This filling will help to prevent further decay by closing off any cracks or spaces where bacteria can enter and cause harm to the tooth.

 In order to maintain a healthy smile, it is important that our Grand Rapids dentist performs comprehensive examinations of your overall oral health.
 Using advanced dental technology, such as digital x-rays, we can effectively monitor the condition of your teeth and identify early signs of decay.